islandproblem/islandproblem/essay.md

 For example, electronic money can be stolen by moving specific electrons around in order to break computer security mechanisms.

+This is at least *theoretically* possible.
+But since this is a bit hard to do, there are other options: just *steal* electronic money through ransomware attacks, or just *somehow* threaten the humans that own the electronic money.

+Human-like "threat" behavior to acquire money is not that weird because, again, AI systems can already use blackmail to accomplish tasks if needed, and money can buy something that AI systems could actually "want" — which is computational resources.

-With general intelligence, AGIs will be *especially good* at breaking the rules of our human-level resources.
+With general intelligence, AGIs will be *especially good* at these complex behaviors that break the rules of our human-level resources.

 - Why buy real estate to mine for rare earth minerals when an AGI can just harvest electronic devices from landfills to get the same minerals?